 - 1/2 teaspoon peppermint extract

-- 3/4 cup mint flavored candy chopped and divided
+- 3/4 cup mint flavored candy (such as Andes or Junior Mints), chopped and divided

-Spread half of the whipped cream mixture over cake.
-Place another layer of cake top of frosting.
+- Spread half of the whipped cream mixture over cake layer.
+Place another layer of cake top of whipped cream.
 Repeat, ending with a layer of whipped cream.

-Sprinkle remaining candy pieces over the top.
-Garnish with a layer of plain whipped cream.
+- Sprinkle remaining candy pieces over the top.
+Garnish each serving with a layer of plain whipped cream.